ymyke/cardio/README.md

     cards?
   - Location where I can name a card in my deck?
 (Or possibility to name a new card when I get one in one of the other locations?)
+  - Location where the player can pick another card from his collection to add to his deck?
 - Items? -- Item ideas: E.g., rucksack 🎒, bigger rucksack 🎒🎒, some item that allows
   me to keep my leftover spirits between fights but that I can also spend to get one-time somethingsomething.